pyxiis/boxscript/docs/examples.md

 ## Hello World

-Using the knowledge from the previous example, we can now write a program which outputs "Hello, world!".
+We can also write a program which outputs "Hello, world!".

 The code below will not be explained, but exists because every language needs a "Hello, world!" program.